 In this oil-water separation method, a nutshell media is used that removes the oil.

 This is a device that separates suspended solids and oil from wastewater effluents.
 This kind of oil-water separator is designed based on API publication 421 and hence the name.

 In this oil separator, a series of plates are used through which the contaminated water flows.
 The system allows the oil droplets to coalesce on the underside of the plate which accumulates at the chamber top.
 This oil is then transferred to a waste oil tank.

 Applications of Oil Water Separators

-A range of industries uses oil-water separators to achieve compliance with the environmental codes.
+A range of industries uses oil-water separators to achieve compliance with environmental codes.
 Some of the common businesses that use oil-water separators frequently are:

 - Car dealers

 - Garages or car workshops.